Nusa Penida Island Tour To Get The Best Instagram Photos

 Full Moon Bungalows – a 5-minute walk from the beach and a temple, a budget stay in clean and comfortable rooms.

-Daphila Cottage – mountain and ocean views, infinity pool, and a strategic location near the harbor.
+Daphila Cottage – mountain and ocean views, an infinity pool, and a strategic location near the harbor.

 1 thought on “Nusa Penida Island Tour To Get The Best Instagram Photos”